LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 ## Transferable Objects

 SpawnDev WebWorkers can use [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) for better performance using the `WorkerTransferAttribute`.
-Setting WorkerTransfer to true will cause the property, return value, or parameter to be added to the transfer list so it can be transferred instead of copied.
+Setting WorkerTransfer to true will cause the property, return value, or parameter value (or its transferable properties) to be added to the transfer list.

 Example
 ```cs